OGMasterShabaRanks/Google-Cybersecurity-Portfolio/README.md

 ### **Aspiring Cybersecurity Analyst (Security Analyst), passionate about defending digital assets and building resilient systems.
 I am passionate about technology, code and pushing myself to levels I haven’t achieved before, even if it may be difficult at times.**

 **About Me**

 I am an analytical, solution orientated thinker (that deals in solutions, not probleams) with a fascination for understanding how things work.
-I have a high value for ethics as well as the ability to constantly learn.
+I have a high value for ethics as well as the ability to constantly learn & excersise that knowledge.
 What draws me to Cybersecurity is both the ‘Sword & Shield’ aspects respectfully.
-From the Sword aspect of it I get to ethically test my skills & knowledge with the aim of retrieving company information from a locked company device for example, while on the other hand I also get to be apart of the Shield aspect of it where I would be protecting the company from all threats both internal & external.
+From the Sword aspect of it I get to ethically test my skills & knowledge through retriving sensitive information to asssit the company in it's endeavours, while on the other hand I also get to be apart of the Shield aspect of it where I would be protecting the company from all threats both internal & external.

 **Key Skills**